Tuberculosis: Global programs

-Research
+Research directions

 As part of the End TB strategy, the WHO has identified four areas where research-based innovations are needed.
 These are 1) diagnostics, 2) treatment of active TB, 3) treatment of latent TB, and 4) vaccines.

 Diagnostics

-Diagnosis of TB infection is difficult, slow and expensive.
-This is particularly true of latent TB infection, or infection elsewhere than the lungs.
+Diagnosis of TB infection is difficult, slow, and expensive.
+This is particularly true of latent TB infection, or infection outside the lungs.
 Diagnostics can be improved by developing faster, more sensitive tests, preferably based on molecular testing of a blood sample rather than traditional cultivation of a sputum smear; as well as creating ultra-portable diagnostic devices for point-of-care use.

 Treatment

 Treatment for TB generally involves taking a cocktail of (sometimes expensive) drugs daily over a period of months.
-It is not surprising that people forget to take their medication or drop out entirely before completing a course of treatment.
-Shorter and simpler treatment regimes, as well as the introduction of new drugs, have the potential to improve adherence and thus improve outcomes.
+Because the regimen is long and demanding, non-adherence is common, with patients forgetting doses or stopping treatment before completing the course.
+Shorter and simpler treatment regimens, as well as the introduction of new drugs, have the potential to improve adherence and thus improve outcomes.

 There are two specific areas where research can lead to improvements in treatment.
-The first is treatment of active tuberculosis, both drug susceptible and drug resistant strains.
-The introduction of safer, easier, and shorter treatment regimes would improve availability and adherence, giving better outcomes.
-The second area is the treatment and elimination of latent TB infection in order to prevent it developing into the active form; again, improved treatment regimes would lead to better outcomes.
+The first is the treatment of active tuberculosis, both drug-susceptible and drug-resistant strains.
+The introduction of safer, easier, and shorter treatment regimens would improve availability and adherence, giving better outcomes.
+The second area is the treatment and elimination of latent TB infection to prevent it from developing into the active form; again, improved treatment regimens would lead to better outcomes.

-However there is limited evidence that improved treatment regimes would improve outcomes.
-It will also be necessary to improve health literacy and support structures for persons with TB.
+Beyond shorter or simpler drug regimens, improving treatment completion also depends on supportive measures such as better health literacy and support structures for people with TB.
+However, the evidence base for such interventions—particularly among underserved groups in low-incidence countries—remains limited, and further high-quality research is needed.

 Vaccines

-Despite the fact that it was originally developed over a century ago, (Note: The Bacillus Calmette-Guérin (BCG) vaccine was first administered to humans in 1921) as of 2025, BCG remains the only vaccine which is licensed for use; this is despite it having highly variable effectiveness.
+Although it was originally developed over a century ago, (Note: The Bacillus Calmette-Guérin (BCG) vaccine was first administered to humans in 1921) as of 2025, BCG remains the only vaccine that is licensed for use; this is despite it having highly variable effectiveness.
 A promising vaccine candidate, MVA85A, failed in 2019 to demonstrate effectiveness in clinical trials.
 There is an urgent need for improved vaccines, which could be effective both before exposure to TB and also post exposure.